bellrichm/WeeWX-MQTTSubscribe/README.md

         $BIN_ROOT/wee_extension --install=$DOWNLOAD_DIR/v.X.Y.Z.tar.gz
         ```

-        Edit the [MQTTSubscribeService] stanza as required.
-        At the very least the topics to subscribe to must be configured.
-Other settings such
-        as host and port may need to be changed.

-        **Note:** By default when installing, the service is installed configured but not enabled.
+        **Note:** By default when installing, the service is installed and configured, but not enabled.
         To enable, set the environment variable MQTTSubscribe_install_type to SERVICE.
 For example,

         ```
         MQTTSubscribe_install_type=SERVICE --install=$DOWNLOAD_DIR/v.X.Y.Z.tar.gz
         ```

+        In either case, edit the [MQTTSubscribeService] stanza as required.
+        At the very least the [\[topics\]] stanza must be configured to the topics to subscribe to.
+        Other settings such as host and port may need to be changed.

 3. Optionally run in standalone mode

     ```